R. Madhavan

-Early life
+Early life and education

 Madhavan was born on 1 June 1970 in Jamshedpur, Bihar (now in Jharkhand), India, to a Tamil Brahmin family.
 His father, Ranganathan, was a management executive in Tata Steel and his mother, Saroja, was a manager in the Bank of India.
 His younger sister, Devika, is a software engineer.
 He had a Tamil-speaking upbringing in Jharkhand.
 Madhavan did his schooling from D.B.M.S.
 English School Jamshedpur.

 In 1988, Madhavan gained a scholarship to represent India as a cultural ambassador from Rajaram College, Kolhapur and spent a year in Stettler, Alberta, Canada, as part of an exchange program with Rotary International.
 He returned to Kolhapur and completed his education, graduating with a BSc in Electronics.
 During his college years, Madhavan became actively involved in extra-curricular military training, and at 22, he was recognised as among the leading NCC cadets in Maharashtra, which allowed him to make a trip with seven others as NCC cadets to England.
 As a result of this opportunity, he received training with the British Army, the Royal Navy and the Royal Air Force, which he had, at a point, considered joining.
 However he missed the age cut-off by six months and was subsequently unable to join the program.
 After he lost out on the place, he began teaching courses on public speaking and personality development skills in Kolhapur, and the satisfaction he gained through teaching, prompted him to pursue a post-graduation in public speaking at Kishinchand Chellaram College in Mumbai.
 During the period, he also won the Indian Championship for Public Speaking and subsequently represented India at the Young Businessmen Conference in Tokyo, Japan in 1992.
 During his stint in Mumbai, he opted to create a portfolio and submit it to a modelling agency in order to gain more income to set up an office.